Transforma logo

 This report summarises the status and forecasts from the Bike and Scooter Sharing Application Group found in the Transforma Insights Connected Things IoT forecast.
 The report provides a description of what is covered in the Application Group, as well as top-level figures from the forecast that provide details on how many connected devices will be installed, the types of communication technology used and the total revenue opportunity.
 Full details are accessible through the IoT Forecast tool.

-Key market developments in Bike & Scooter Sharing Application Group
+Key market developments in the Bike & Scooter Sharing Application Group

-The “Market Forecast” section begins with a list of some programs which show the growth of the global bike sharing market.
-For instance, after 2008, the Hangzhou district authority launched a public bike sharing scheme with 4,900 bicycles that expanded to 50,000 within a year.
+This section first claims that the global bike sharing market witnessed significant growth after 2008, when Hangzhou’s district authorities launched a public bike sharing scheme in the region with 4,900 bicycles that expanded to 50,000 within a year.

 The report then examines key factors that are influencing the development of the market, including: